Surprises can be fun — but not when it comes to shipping.

 Customers want to know what’s happening with their orders — both for peace of mind and for planning purposes.

-By keeping buyers informed about upcoming deliveries, advanced shipment notices create more visibility in the supply chain and enable customers to plan their labor and inventory needs more accurately.
+By keeping buyers informed about upcoming deliveries, advanced shipment notices create more visibility in the supply chain and enable customers to plan their labour and inventory needs more accurately.

 Increases inventory and order accuracy